analogdevicesinc/codefusion-studio/docs/user-guide/tools/elf-file-explorer.md

 ## Supported formats

 The CodeFusion Studio ELF File Explorer can open and display the contents of any file with a valid ELF header.
-The file extensions supported by the ELF File Explorer are: AXF, ELF, KO, MOD, O, OUT, PRX, PUFF, and SO.
+The file extensions supported by the ELF File Explorer are: AXF, DOJ, DXE, ELF, EXE, KO, MOD, O, OUT, PRX, PUFF, and SO.

 ## Open a file